-- > The specific emphasis area program coordinators will review the monthly activity from each law enforcement sub-recipient monthly to ensure they are following the guidelines of the grant. - > The OHS program coordinators will review each department's performance measures to ensure they are in line with the guidelines of the sub-recipient's initial goals and targets. - > Request sub-grantees perform periodic surveys to determine if the motoring public has changed their driving behaviors. - > Program coordinators will monitor changes in data in tandem with the sub-recipients. - Every two months the sub-recipients will report on the status of their problem identification to see if there have been any significant changes which may need to be addressed. - Assistance on the use of the best practices and additional use of Countermeasures that Work recommendations to help with the identified problem will be provided by OHS staff.
+- The specific emphasis area program coordinators will review the monthly activity from each law enforcement sub-grantee monthly to ensure they are following the guidelines of the grant. - > The program coordinators will analyze the performance measures to see if they are in line with the guidelines of the sub-grantee's initial goals and objectives.
+Example would be the goal was to belt use by increasing violations by 5%. - Request sub-grantees perform periodic surveys to determine if the motoring public has changed their driving behaviors. - Program coordinators will monitor changes in data with the assistance of the subgrantees. - Every two months the sub-grantees will be encouraged to report on the status of their problem identification to see if there have been any significant changes, positive or otherwise.

-Rhode Island State Police Impaired Driving Task Force: Over the past five years Rhode Island ranked within the top four or five states with the worst alcohol related fatalities in the country.
-Even with the proactive enforcement programs in each law enforcement agency representing all communities across the state, our numbers of arrests remain at nearly 3,000 yearly.
-To that end, the Office on Highway Safety made the bold move to partner with the Rhode Island State Police and created an impaired driving task force.
-This dedicated unit exists solely to detect, arrest, and help prosecute the impaired driver.
-The State Police has set aside four troopers and their supervisors to patrol the Rhode Island roadways where and when the data dictates impaired driving arrests and crashes take place.
+Rhode Island State Police Traffic Safety Unit (TSU): Over the past six (6) years RI ranked within the top 5 states with the highest percentage of alcohol related fatalities in the country.
+The Office on Highway Safety encourages proactive enforcement programs in each law enforcement agency.
+These programs are conducted weekly by the majority of the law enforcement agencies yet our annual impaired driving arrests remain at or near 3,000.
+To that end, the Office on Highway Safety formed a unique partnership with the Rhode Island State Police by forming the Traffic Safety Unit with the purpose of arresting, then convicting impaired drivers.

+- This dedicated unit exists solely to detect, arrest, and help prosecute the impaired driver.
+The State Police has set aside four (4) troopers and their supervisors to patrol the Rhode Island roadways where and when the data dictates impaired driving arrests and crashes take place. - In FFY 2022 the unit continues to outpace their impaired driving totals from the previous year.
+The added feature to their enforcement efforts has them teaming up with the BAT Vehicle and the municipal police officers on a weekly basis.

+The partnership with the Rhode Island State Police will continue in FFY 2023.

-Rhode Island Municipal Police Impaired Driving Task Force: With the State Police Impaired Driving Task Force in place, the Office on Highway Safety set out to partner with the municipal police departments.
-Using the same model as the State Police's task force, the municipal effort will allow a partnership between agencies to assist with patrolling the cities and towns for impaired drivers.
-These two task force models will have vehicles and officers dedicated solely to detect and arrest impaired drivers.
-During FFY 2020 nine municipal police agencies received funding to purchase impaired driving vehicles.
-These vehicles and the accompanying Memorandum of Understanding creates another group of officers dedicated strictly to impaired driving enforcement.
+Rhode Island Municipal Police Impaired Driving Task Force: With the State Police Impaired Driving Task Force in place, the OHS set out to partner with the municipal police departments.
+The municipal law enforcement departments effort would allow a partnership to exist between all law enforcement agencies.
+State and Municipal law enforcement agencies working together should have a general deterrence effect on the impaired driving problem.
+These two task force type models will have vehicles and officers dedicated solely to detect and arrest impaired drivers.
+During FFY 2021, nine (9) municipal police agencies received funding to purchase vehicles solely for detecting impaired drivers.
+These vehicles and the accompanying Memorandum of Understanding establishes a group of officers dedicated strictly to impaired driving enforcement.

-Municipalities Impaired Driving Breath Alcohol Testing Mobile (BAT): The Providence Police Department schedules deployments of the state's BAT Vehicle throughout the state.
+Municipalities Impaired Driving Breath Alcohol Testing Mobile (BAT): The Providence Police Department schedules deployments of the BAT Vehicle throughout the state.
 They are responsible for all aspects of a deployment, from record keeping for all enforcement and educational events and coordinating partnerships with all the law enforcement agencies in the state.
-During the calendar year 2020, the BAT Vehicle's deployments were limited due to the pandemic.
-It was deployed to forty-two (42) locations throughout the state.
-Twenty (20) deployments were for enforcement, sixteen (16) for educational purposes and five (5) for training.
-The enforcement deployments resulted in eleven (11) individuals submitted to a chemical test, fourteen (14) refused to be tested and were charged and six (6) other individuals charged with other criminal offenses.
-The BAT was deployed for a total of seven-hundred and ten hours for the entire grant period.
+During the calendar year 2021, the BAT Vehicle's deployments were limited due to the pandemic